18F/methods/pages/interview-checklist.md

 - [ ] Thank the participant for their time
 - [ ] Introduce yourself, and anyone who is joining you
 - [ ] Explain the purpose of your research
-- [ ] Provide an overview of the shape of this conversation, including any required logistics (for example, screen sharing)
+- [ ] Provide an overview of the shape of the interview, including any required logistics (for example, screen sharing)
 - [ ] Confirm the expected length of the interview
-- [ ] Confirm receipt of a signed research participant agreement (template)
+- [ ] Confirm receipt of a signed participant agreement ([example](/participant-agreement/))
 - [ ] Explain
   - [ ] How you’ll take notes (for example, video recording).
   - [ ] How you’ll use any notes you take (for example, unattributed quotes)
 - [ ] Ask the participant if they have questions at this time
-- [ ] If the participant consents, turn on the recording
+- [ ] If the participant consents, turn on the recorder

 ## Warm-up / icebreaker